 To book your tour call Jana on 0797 413 4701 or email: firstname.lastname@example.org

-Enjoy a gentle stroll along the Hobby Drive, which winds through glorious woodland with some glorious views and glimpses of the sea far below.
-Or take a leisurely ramble along the dramatic South West Coast Path to the magnificent Gallantry Bower headland rising 400 feet above the sea.
-Explore Black Church Rock with its two vast windows carved through it by the tides, in Mouthmill Cove, once the haunt of smugglers.
+The South West Coastal path leisurely rambles along this dramatic Coast line to the magnificent Gallantry Bower headland rising 400 feet above the sea.
+Exploring Black Church Rock with its two vast windows carved through the cliff by the tides, in Mouthmill Cove on the way to the Hartland penisula, once the haunt of smugglers and many shipwrecks.

-This grassy knoll, known locally as Peace Park, is a popular picnic spot with visitors to Clovelly.
-There are seats with spectacular views across Bideford Bay, and a memorial to Clovelly residents who died in the First World War.
-Mount Pleasant was donated to the National Trust in 1921 by Clovelly benefactor Mrs Christine Hamlyn, for the use of the village in perpetuity, her gift commemorated on a plaque.
-Further down the cobbles are Mount Pleasant cottages, one of which used to be a bank.
+Mount Pleasant sits in this grassy knoll, that is known locally as Peace Park.
+This is a popular picnic spot with visitors to Clovelly.
+There are seats with spectacular views across Bideford Bay.
+The memorial has been erected to remember the Clovelly residents who lost their lives during the First World War.
+Mount Pleasant was donated to the National Trust by Clovelly’s benefactor Mrs Christine Hamlyn in 1921.

 These days the chapel, with its serene interior washed a lime green, is a haven of peace away from the bustle of the village street.